frannuca/qsabr/README.md

 The following projects/files are good entry points to locate the most relevant logic:

-## **qirvol**
+## Project **qirvol**
 (https://github.com/frannuca/qsabr/blob/main/volatility/sabr.fs)
-Simple console application which accepts an input csv with volatility surface data as per the format of the file https://github.com/frannuca/qsabr/blob/main/qrirvol_tests/data/volsurface.csv.
-The program generates two files,
+Simple console application which accepts aa input a csv with volatility surface data as per the format depicted in the file https://github.com/frannuca/qsabr/blob/main/qrirvol_tests/data/volsurface.csv.
+The program generates two files, namely:
 - one with a new interpolated vol surface and
-- the SABR coefficents
-both in csv format.
+- a second one with the SABR coefficents both in csv format.

-Command line example:
+Command line usage:
 >>./qirvol --input=<path to volsurface.csv> --output=C:/temp --resolution=1000

-## **volcube**
+## Project **volcube**
 (https://github.com/frannuca/qsabr/blob/main/volatility/volcube.fs)
-Volatility surface data structure implemented as a builder class (VolSurfaceBuilder) to help for the construction and its companion class VolSurface.

 ## **qirvol** (https://github.com/frannuca/qsabr/blob/main/qirvol/Program.cs)
 Simple C# programs which demonstrate how to use the F# library from C#.